► Sharp looks and a boost of tech

 UK spec levels are still TBC, but expect the familiar S, SE, SEL and R-Line trims – plus a be-decaled Beats special edition.
 Standard equipment is likely to be generous, including air-conditioning on all models.

-New VW Polo review: safety and driver assistance
+New 2018 VW Polo: safety and driver assistance

 Also standard across the range is city emergency braking with pedestrian detection – and you can option other ‘big car’ safety equipment including blind spot monitors, rear traffic alert and active cruise control.